Aashir04/LibrarySystem/README.md

 # Library Management System
-For this project, we create a Library Management System using Object-orientated programming in Python.
+For this project, we created a Library Management System using Object-orientated programming in Python.

 ## Overview